golang/mock/README.md

 2. Include an empty import `import _ "github.com/golang/mock/mockgen/model"`.
 3. Add `--build_flags=--mod=mod` to your mockgen command.

-This error is do to changes in default behavior of the go command in more recent versions.
+This error is due to changes in default behavior of the `go` command in more recent versions.
 More details can be found in [#494](https://github.com/golang/mock/issues/494).